pscally1005/pscally1005.github.io/_posts/finger-food/2023-10-16-broccoli-fry.markdown

 - blend
 - protein
 - casein
 Description: These simple vegetable snack bites are delicious and super nutritious.
 They're made by blending together broccoli and spices, turned into a dough and baked in bite sized pieces.
 Bonus points for accidentally satisfying all my criteria for a protein bar as well!
-For a meal, you can pair them with my chicken fingers recipe<br><p><a href="chicken-fingers">Gluten Free Air Fryer Chicken Fingers</a></p>
+For a meal, you can pair them with my <a href="chicken-fingers">Gluten Free Air Fryer Chicken Fingers</a> recipe
 Instructions:
 - Thaw out your broccoli in the microwave, or let sit on the counter for a few hours<br><br>